datashim-io/datashim/README.md

 As a convention the Dataset will be mounted in `/mnt/datasets/example-dataset`.
 If instead you wish to pass the connection details as environment variables, change the `useas` line to `dataset.0.useas: "configmap"`

-**Note:** We recommend using secrets to pass your S3/Object Storage Service credentials to Datashim, as shown in [this example](./examples/templates/example-dataset-s3-provision.yaml).

 Feel free to explore our [other examples](./examples)

+> [!IMPORTANT]
+> We recommend using secrets to pass your S3/Object Storage Service credentials to Datashim, as shown in [this example](./examples/templates/example-dataset-s3-provision.yaml).

+> [!NOTE]
+> Datashim uses a Mutating Webhook which uses a self-signed certificate.
+We recommend the use of `cert-manager` to manage this certificate.
+Please take a look at [this note](docs/cert-manager.md) for instructions to do this.

 ## Helm Installation